-12. Attendance, Safeguarding and Children Missing Education
+Attendance, Safeguarding and Children Absent from Education

-12.1 A child missing from education is a potential indicator of abuse or neglect.
-School should follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation and criminal exploitation, and to help prevent the risks of their going missing in future.
+A child absent from education is a potential indicator of abuse or neglect.
+School should follow the school's procedures for dealing with children that go absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation and criminal exploitation, and to help prevent the risks of their going missing in future.

-- 12.2 All schools are required to make the local authority aware of every registered pupil who fails to attend school regularly and any children who have been absent from school, where the absence has been treated as unauthorised for a continuous period of not less than 10 school days education (Pupil Registration) (England) Regulations 2006 regulation 12). - 12.3 Schools are permitted to remove compulsory-school-aged children from roll on the limited grounds set out in regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 as amended by the Education (Pupil Registration) (England) (Amendment) Regulations 2016. - 12.4 Removing a child from the school roll is a very important decision.
+All schools are required to make the local authority aware of every registered pupil who fails to attend school regularly and any children who have been absent from school, where the absence has been treated as unauthorised for a continuous period of not less than 10 school days education (Pupil Registration) (England) Regulations 2006 regulation 12).

+Schools are permitted to remove compulsory-school-aged children from roll on the limited grounds set out in regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 as amended by the Education (Pupil Registration) (England) (Amendment) Regulations 2016.

+Removing a child from the school roll is a very important decision.
 Children who fall out of the education system are likely to have poor outcomes and may be exposed to increased risk of harm.
-Schools must follow correct procedures to ensure that they do not breach their legal and safeguarding duties - 12.5 In September 2016, the Department for Education updated the statutory guidance to reflect the 2016 amendments to the Education (Pupil Registration) (England) 2006 Regulations. - 12.6 All schools (including academies and independent schools) must notify their local authority-when they are about to remove a pupil's name from the school admission register under any of the fifteen grounds listed in the 2006 regulations (as amended). - 12.7 Schools must make reasonable enquiries to establish the whereabouts of the child jointly with the CME (Children Missing in Education) officer, before deleting the pupil's name from the register if the deletion is under regulation 8(1), sub-paragraphs (f) (iii) and (h) (iii) of the Statutory guidance 2016. - 12.8 This attendance policy is part of a broader suite of safeguarding policies including the school's Child Protection Policy and Procedures.
+Schools must follow correct procedures to ensure that they do not breach their legal and safeguarding duties

+In September 2016, the Department for Education updated the statutory guidance to reflect the 2016 amendments to the Education (Pupil Registration) (England) 2006 Regulations.

+All schools (including academies and independent schools) must notify their local authority when they are about to remove a pupil's name from the school admission register under any of the fifteen grounds listed in the 2006 regulations (as amended).

+Schools must make reasonable enquiries to establish the whereabouts of the child jointly with the CME officer, before deleting the pupil's name from the register if the deletion is under regulation 8(1), sub-paragraphs (f)(iii) and (h)(iii).

+This attendance policy is part of a broader suite of safeguarding policies including the school's Child Protection Policy and Procedures.